How Do Text Message Reminders Work? SMS vs Push Notifications

 A reminder app that texts you sends SMS messages instead of push notifications.
-Text messages have a 98% open rate.
+Text messages have a 98% open rate (Gartner).
 Push notifications sit in a stack you have learned to ignore.
 Here is how text-based reminders work and why they tend to stick.

 Push notifications were supposed to solve the reminder problem.
 Set an alert, get a ping, do the thing.
-In practice, the average smartphone receives 46 to 80 push notifications per day.
+In practice, the average smartphone receives 46 or more push notifications per day (CleverTap).
 Your reminder to call the dentist arrives alongside a news alert, a sale notification, three group chat messages, and an app asking you to rate it.

 The result is notification fatigue.
 You train yourself to swipe, dismiss, or ignore.
 The reminder fires, you glance at it, you swipe it away, and five minutes later you have already forgotten.
 The notification did its job.
 Your brain did not.